Code-Institute-Submissions/windsurf_event/README.md

 ======================================
 **Surf Event Planner- Code Institute Milestone Project 3**

-This [project](https://windsurf-event.herokuapp.com//) was designed and developed to be an online recipe cookbook for users.
-Users can browse and rate recipes listed.
-Users also have the option to create their own account where they can add, edit and delete their own recipes.
+This [project](https://windsurf-event.herokuapp.com//) was designed and developed to be an online surf event planner for surfers.
+Users can plan and edit surf event registrations.

 The project needs to be able to demonstrate the use of CRUD functions:
 ```